BharathJawahar/Plant-Disease-Detector/README.md

 ## Build Yourself

-TO build to project completly from scrach from remote machine, follow these instructions
+To build to project completly from scrach from remote machine, follow these instructions

 1. Find and download a Training Dataset for Plant Disease.
 (Or feel free to use this dataset.
 Its the filtered and custom version of Village Plant Dataset)
 2. Train a Model for each plant using CNN.
 (Source code is in Code directory)